wds4/pretty-good/README.md

 Pretty Good Apps is a desktop client for linux and mac (likely will also add windows), embedded currently with two apps:
 - Curated Lists: an implementation of the [DCoSL](https://github.com/wds4/DCoSL) protocol (decentralized curation of simple lists)
-- a standard nostr client
+- Pretty Good Nostr, a standard nostr client with basic functionality

 ## Pretty Good Nostr

 Basic nostr functionality is currently available.
 Features include:
-- create new profile
+- create new profiles
-- import profile
+- import profiles
-- edit profile
+- edit profiles
 - manage multiple profiles
 - main feed
-- following and "firehose" options all available for the main feed
+- following and "firehose" options for the main feed
 - post new note
+- reply to notes
-- find new users
+- find new users by pubkey
 - look at user profiles
 - send / receive direct messages
 - manage relays